How to Calculate Crypto Taxes for Gains and Losses 2026

 Crypto tax basics for US taxpayers

-Crypto taxes usually fall into two categories: capital gains or ordinary income.
-Whether a capital gain is short-term or long-term depends on how long you hold the asset.
+Crypto taxes fall into two buckets: capital gains or ordinary income.
+Whether a gain is short-term or long-term depends on how long you held the lot you disposed of.
+The table below outlines various crypto tax activities.

 Activity